nikolareljin/nomisma/README.md

 1. Navigate to **Scan Coin** page
 2. Select your microscope from the dropdown
 3. Position the coin under the microscope
-4. Click **Capture Image**
+4. Click **Capture** for the front (obverse)
+5. Follow the prompt to scan the back (reverse)
+6. If quality is flagged (blurry/too dark/too bright), rescan the same side
-5. AI will automatically analyze the coin
+7. AI will automatically analyze the coin and estimate value
-6. Review and edit the detected information
+8. Review and edit the detected information
-7. Click **Save Coin**
+9. Click **Save Coin**

 ### Managing Your Collection